 Fill up a 7-gallon container when in Kanab and then use that to fill several smaller, lightweight water bottles to bring with you on your hike.
 While our normal go-to water bottle is a Hydro Flask, they are on the heavier side.
 Nalgene bottles are good for longer hikes as they are super lightweight and can be hung from the straps of your pack.

-Bring at least 2-3 liters of water per person on your hike.
+Bring at least 2-3 liters of water per person on your hike to The Wave.

-As you’ll be spending several hours wandering around the Buttes, you’ll want to make sure to pack a lunch as well as lightweight, calorie-dense snacks to keep you fueled up during your big adventure.
+You’ll be spending several hours wandering around the Buttes.
+As such, you’ll want to make sure to pack a lunch as well as lightweight, calorie-dense snacks to keep you fueled up during your big adventure.

 Here are a few of our favorite day hike staples!